ibuharie/Homework_Week15_Ilham/Homework_Week15_Ilham_README.md

 ## Unit 15 Homework: Web Vulnerabilities and Hardening
+Please include the Screenshots folder in the same directory as this markdown file to view the screenshots.
 ### Overview

 This week, you continued your journey towards enhancing your technical acuity through a deeper understanding of web vulnerabilities and system hardening used to help protect and defend critical web infrastructure.